NMGRL/pychron/docs/python.rst

 ==================

-Think of python as a program. what it does is takes human readable source code (.py) and parses,compiles and executes in real time.
+Think of python as a program. what it does is takes human readable source code (.py) and parses, compiles and executes in real time.

 `Python 2.7 Documentation <https://docs.python.org/2.7>`_